Park Tudor School: Athletics

 Park Tudor is a member of the Pioneer Conference.
 The school fields teams for the Upper School and Middle School in baseball, basketball, cheerleading, crew, cross country, football, golf, lacrosse, soccer, softball, swimming, tennis, track & field, wrestling, and volleyball.

 The 2010-11 varsity boys basketball team won the IHSAA Class 2A State Finals in March 2011.
 The team followed with another IHSAA Class 2A State Championship in 2012.
 On March 29, 2014, Park Tudor School's varsity basketball team won the IHSAA Class 2A State Finals again.

 The girls' soccer team won the soccer program's first state championship in November 2019.

-Other team state championships include girls' tennis (6), boys' tennis (7), ice hockey (7), baseball, girls' lacrosse, and boys' lacrosse.
-The Park Tudor boys lacrosse team recorded the only undefeated season in state history on its way to the 2001 state title.